ArturoDent/custom-language-properties/README.md

 <br/>

 Where appropriate, intellisense will suggest available language IDs and language properties (like `comments.lineComment`) relevant to each language.
-As of v0.1.5, the work of scraping and modifying these language configuration files for each language has begun - see the list [here](./langIDs.md) of files that can be used in this extension's setting.
+As of v0.2.0, the work of scraping and modifying these language configuration files for each language has begun - see the list [here](./langIDs.md) of files that can be used in this extension's setting.

-If you have added a language configuration other than those on the list mentioned above, you can run the command `custom-language-syntax.showConfigFile` to see the current editor's language configuration file and then `custom-language-syntax.transformConfigFile` to convert it for use with this setting.
+If you have added a language configuration other than those on the list mentioned above, you can

+1.  run the command `custom-language-syntax.showConfigFile` to see the current editor's language configuration file and then
+2.  run the command `custom-language-syntax.transformConfigFile` to convert it for use with this setting.
+You do not need to save any files, the required files will be automatically saved in the correect location.

+In addition, you should notify me through the github repository of the language and extension that provides that language's support so that I can incorporate those into future versions of this extension.
+It is very possible that updates to this extension will require that the two-step manual process be re-run (I am looking into ways to automate the process.)

 <br/>

-Properties already used in the setting for a language are filtered out of the subsequent completion suggestions *if* the `settings.json` file has been saved.  `getConfiguration()` will not get settings that haven't yet been saved.
+Properties, like `comments.lineComment`  already used in the setting for a language are filtered out of the subsequent completion suggestions *if* the `settings.json` file has been saved.  `getConfiguration()` will not get settings that haven't yet been saved.

 <br/>